New Orleans Saints News: What Is At Stake In Week 15 Vs Panthers?

 The New Orleans Saints have an 11-2 record, have already clinched a spot in the playoffs, and have secured the NFC South title.
-They have one of the most explosive offenses in the NFL which is led by Drew Brees and a defense that keeps on getting better.
+They have one of the most explosive offenses in the NFL, which is led by Drew Brees and a defense that keeps on getting better.
 Now, they are facing off against the Carolina Panthers in Week 15, and there is still plenty at stake as the regular season begins to near its end.

 Even though they’re already in the playoffs and have won the division, there is a lot on the line for the Saints this week.
 After the NFL action on Sunday, there isn’t anything the Saints can actually lock up this week, and that is all due to the Chicago Bears and their victory.

 The Saints had the opportunity to clinch a first-round bye this week, but two things needed to happen.
-First, the Packers needed to defeat the Bears or at least score a tie on Sunday, but that didn’t end up taking place and it shut down any hope of a first-round bye this week.
+First, the Packers needed to defeat the Bears or at least score a tie on Sunday, but that didn’t happen and it shut down any hope of a first-round bye this week.

 If the Bears had lost or tied, the Saints also needed a win over the Panthers on Monday Night Football, but that can still possibly happen.
 The thing is, just because a first-round bye can’t be clinched this week, the Saints still need to say on their game and not be upset by the Panthers.